etlbox/etlbox.website/doks_v1.6/content/support/pricing/index.md

 #### Educational, Non-Profit, and Other Licenses
 If you are interested in other licensing options, please contact us and describe your specific needs.

-#### Are there perpetual licenses?
-To ensure you always have access to the latest version and features of ETLBox, we promote annual licenses.
-Under certain conditions you might be eligible for a perpetual license, please ask for a quote.

 #### What if I need to change a subscription?
 Not a problem.
 Just let us know, and we'll create a custom invoice so that you only pay the difference.
 You'll receive a confirmation email upon purchase which can be used as an invoice/receipt.